JasonCC/jasoncc.github.io/gnu_gcc_glibc/gnu-ifunc.md

 ## An Example in Glibc on x86

-A simple case related to kernel is system call wrapper `gettimeofday()`.
+A simple case related to kernel is the system call wrapper `gettimeofday()`.
 For x86_64, it's actually an "ifunc" which determines whether it should invoke the corresponding syscall via vDSO or not.
 The implementation looks like following. (glibc-2.25-49-gbc5ace67fe)